-Identify which words in each sentence are nouns by highlighting them in yellow.
+Identify which words in the above sentence are nouns by highlighting them in yellow.
 Remember that a noun can be proper or common and also can sometimes be more than one word.

 For example: The fox jumped over the sleeping German Shepherd, then ran silently away.

-Keep this exercise, as you will continue to work on these sentences as you proceed through Ch.
+When you have finished this exercise, keep it handy; you will continue to work on these same sentences as you proceed through Ch.
 3.

 Knowing what to capitalize is not difficult: there are only a few rules.